 At Iowa State University, you are admitted to the engineering program of your choice and begin taking courses in your major right away during your first year.
 Our electrical engineering program and computer engineering program are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

-The Department of Electrical and Computer Engineering (ECpE) offers three Bachelor of Science degree programs.
+The Department of Electrical and Computer Engineering (ECpE) offers four Bachelor of Science degree programs.
 A bachelor’s degree in any of these areas could lead to careers in industries ranging from health care, renewable energy, and retail to security, gaming, and telecommunications.
 All of these areas also provide opportunities to work with teams of engineers and make a huge difference in the lives of people worldwide in your career.

 Develop systems to protect many of the critical infrastructures that the United States relies on for our country’s day-to-day operations.
 Invent new technologies and make things such as smartphones, computers, robots, and medical equipment faster, smaller, cheaper, smarter, and safer.
 Plus, catch cyber criminals and help keep your personal computer and information secure.
 Learn more about computer engineering.

 Impact the nation’s electric power systems, biomedical imaging equipment that doctors use, tiny chips that operate your smartphone and other electronics, wireless technologies that people use worldwide, and nanotechnologies that biologists use to conduct experiments.
 Enhance technology to test hidden flaws in car engines and medical equipment, and improve electronic car safety systems.
 Plus, help the environment by developing and incorporating wind, solar, and other renewable energy sources into the power grid.
 Learn more about electrical engineering.